-Saunders Architecture of Norway has added a hotel and gallery on stilts to the picturesque Fogo Island in Canada, where the firm has already created a series of rural cabins for artists (+ slideshow).
+Saunders Architecture of Norway has added a hotel and gallery on stilts to the picturesque Fogo Island in Canada, where the firm has already created a series of rural studios for artists (+ slideshow).

 The building has an X-shaped plan comprising one two-storey volume and an intersecting four-storey block, both clad in timber.